Shekomeko Mission Church

 Bethel Union Church

-Huntting relates an amusing story about the raising of this church in an obituary he wrote for William Carman in 1908.
+Huntting relates a story about the raising of this church in an obituary he wrote for William Carman in 1908, which may seem amusing or quaint to us today.
 The Carman brothers had assisted in the raising, and Richard Carman (William's brother) performed a dedication ceremony, customary at the time, by standing on the top of the cupola with a bottle of water and announcing to all present,

 "Here stands a high and lofty frame, The Christian temple is its name, The Christians all unite in one, Religion flow from sun to sun."